-EN211 Studies in Literature 1-3 credits
+EN211 Studies in Literature

 A special topics course in communication, which may include Women Writers, Popular Literature, or the Broadway Show.
 The subtitle on schedule of courses for a particular semester indicates specific content.
 Credit varies from one to three hours.
 This course may be repeated if the content changes.
 (DD)